oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsRetailFeedsCreateRequest.md

 `func (o *CatalogsRetailFeedsCreateRequest) UnsetCredentials()`

 UnsetCredentials ensures that no value is present for Credentials, not even an explicit nil
+### GetDefaultAvailability

+`func (o *CatalogsRetailFeedsCreateRequest) GetDefaultAvailability() ProductAvailabilityType`

+GetDefaultAvailability returns the DefaultAvailability field if non-nil, zero value otherwise.

+### GetDefaultAvailabilityOk

+`func (o *CatalogsRetailFeedsCreateRequest) GetDefaultAvailabilityOk() (*ProductAvailabilityType, bool)`

+GetDefaultAvailabilityOk returns a tuple with the DefaultAvailability field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultAvailability

+`func (o *CatalogsRetailFeedsCreateRequest) SetDefaultAvailability(v ProductAvailabilityType)`

+SetDefaultAvailability sets DefaultAvailability field to given value.

+### HasDefaultAvailability

+`func (o *CatalogsRetailFeedsCreateRequest) HasDefaultAvailability() bool`

+HasDefaultAvailability returns a boolean if a field has been set.

+### SetDefaultAvailabilityNil

+`func (o *CatalogsRetailFeedsCreateRequest) SetDefaultAvailabilityNil(b bool)`

+ SetDefaultAvailabilityNil sets the value for DefaultAvailability to be an explicit nil

+### UnsetDefaultAvailability
+`func (o *CatalogsRetailFeedsCreateRequest) UnsetDefaultAvailability()`

+UnsetDefaultAvailability ensures that no value is present for DefaultAvailability, not even an explicit nil
+### GetDefaultCountry

+`func (o *CatalogsRetailFeedsCreateRequest) GetDefaultCountry() Country`

+GetDefaultCountry returns the DefaultCountry field if non-nil, zero value otherwise.

+### GetDefaultCountryOk

+`func (o *CatalogsRetailFeedsCreateRequest) GetDefaultCountryOk() (*Country, bool)`

+GetDefaultCountryOk returns a tuple with the DefaultCountry field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultCountry

+`func (o *CatalogsRetailFeedsCreateRequest) SetDefaultCountry(v Country)`

+SetDefaultCountry sets DefaultCountry field to given value.

+### GetDefaultCurrency

+`func (o *CatalogsRetailFeedsCreateRequest) GetDefaultCurrency() NullableCurrency`

+GetDefaultCurrency returns the DefaultCurrency field if non-nil, zero value otherwise.

+### GetDefaultCurrencyOk

+`func (o *CatalogsRetailFeedsCreateRequest) GetDefaultCurrencyOk() (*NullableCurrency, bool)`

+GetDefaultCurrencyOk returns a tuple with the DefaultCurrency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultCurrency

+`func (o *CatalogsRetailFeedsCreateRequest) SetDefaultCurrency(v NullableCurrency)`

+SetDefaultCurrency sets DefaultCurrency field to given value.

+### HasDefaultCurrency

+`func (o *CatalogsRetailFeedsCreateRequest) HasDefaultCurrency() bool`

+HasDefaultCurrency returns a boolean if a field has been set.

+### SetDefaultCurrencyNil

+`func (o *CatalogsRetailFeedsCreateRequest) SetDefaultCurrencyNil(b bool)`

+ SetDefaultCurrencyNil sets the value for DefaultCurrency to be an explicit nil

+### UnsetDefaultCurrency
+`func (o *CatalogsRetailFeedsCreateRequest) UnsetDefaultCurrency()`

+UnsetDefaultCurrency ensures that no value is present for DefaultCurrency, not even an explicit nil
+### GetDefaultLocale

+`func (o *CatalogsRetailFeedsCreateRequest) GetDefaultLocale() CatalogsFeedsCreateRequestDefaultLocale`

+GetDefaultLocale returns the DefaultLocale field if non-nil, zero value otherwise.

+### GetDefaultLocaleOk

+`func (o *CatalogsRetailFeedsCreateRequest) GetDefaultLocaleOk() (*CatalogsFeedsCreateRequestDefaultLocale, bool)`

+GetDefaultLocaleOk returns a tuple with the DefaultLocale field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultLocale

+`func (o *CatalogsRetailFeedsCreateRequest) SetDefaultLocale(v CatalogsFeedsCreateRequestDefaultLocale)`

+SetDefaultLocale sets DefaultLocale field to given value.

+### GetFormat

+`func (o *CatalogsRetailFeedsCreateRequest) GetFormat() CatalogsFormat`

+GetFormat returns the Format field if non-nil, zero value otherwise.

+### GetFormatOk

+`func (o *CatalogsRetailFeedsCreateRequest) GetFormatOk() (*CatalogsFormat, bool)`

+GetFormatOk returns a tuple with the Format field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFormat

+`func (o *CatalogsRetailFeedsCreateRequest) SetFormat(v CatalogsFormat)`

+SetFormat sets Format field to given value.

 ### GetLocation

 `func (o *CatalogsRetailFeedsCreateRequest) GetLocation() string`